MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - Keep `/storage/dev/throw` strictly Development-only.
 - For production, add TLS, SSO/RBAC for the SigNoz UI, retention/backups/HA for ClickHouse, and appropriate sampling/PII scrubbing policies.

+### Apply SigNoz governance defaults (Task 39)

+We ship opinionated governance defaults under `SigNoz/governance.defaults.json` (retention windows, sampling ratios, and SLO alert templates).
+These are applied via VS Code tasks and a helper script.
+By default, the script runs in a safe dry‑run mode and prints the planned actions.

+Prerequisites

+- Ensure the SigNoz stack is healthy (see readiness section above), or run the VS Code task “SigNoz: readiness probe”.
+- Set a ClickHouse HTTP endpoint in your environment (recommended in `.env`):
+  - Dev example: `CLICKHOUSE_HTTP=http://127.0.0.1:8123`
+  - Prod example: internal-only endpoint for ClickHouse HTTP on your cluster network (do not expose publicly)

+Run the tasks

+- Preview (dry‑run): VS Code task “SigNoz: governance (dry-run)”
+  - Loads `SigNoz/governance.defaults.json`
+  - Verifies `CLICKHOUSE_HTTP` is reachable
+  - Prints the planned retention/sampling/alert SLOs without making changes
+- Apply (when enabled): VS Code task “SigNoz: governance (apply)”
+  - The apply stage is intentionally not implemented yet to avoid accidental destructive changes.
+Use the dry‑run to validate values first; we’ll wire safe apply hooks once finalized.

+Notes

+- You can override the defaults by editing `SigNoz/governance.defaults.json` in your fork/overlay.
+Keep production values conservative (longer retention has storage cost implications).
+- The helper script `dev/tools/signoz-apply-governance.ps1` reads environment via `.env` using `Import-TansuDotEnv`.
+Prefer environment-driven endpoints to avoid hardcoding URLs.
+- Dashboard’s observability pages link to SigNoz for deep dives; thin status surfaces remain in-app.

 #### SigNoz UI validation (quick checks)